1,045 GBP (£)

 Accommodation None Included

-The Leiths’ Assessment in Marine Cookery is a three day assessment for working food professionals who want to gain the qualifications required to become a chef at sea.
-This assessment contributes towards the Ship’s Cook Certificate, that is a mandatory requirement for all chefs wanting to work on UK-registered commercial vessels operating more than 60 miles offshore and with 10 or more seafarers on board.
+The Leiths’ Assessment in Marine Cookery is a three day assessment for food professionals who want to gain the Ships’ Cook certificate.
+This is a mandatory requirement for all chefs wanting to work on UK-registered commercial vessels operating more than 60 miles offshore and with 10 or more seafarers on board.

 Course Structure